 Many of those small actions will of course be most effective if all your coworkers are on board, but many of these actions can still apply pressure if done by just two or three coworkers.
 Basically, you don’t necessarily have to get everyone on the shop floor to totally buy in before you can take action.
 Furthermore, if other coworkers see that a few people were brave enough to stand up to Todd they might become disposed to join in on future actions.

 Too often people focus immediately on the biggest grievances and the biggest actions even when those actions are not yet practical.
-Even if your ultimate goal is to win something big like union recognition or employer-provided healthcare by doing some big action like going on strike, beginning with small actions to address smaller grievances is the best way to get there.
+Even if your ultimate goal is to win something big like employer-provided healthcare by doing some big action like going on strike, beginning with small actions to address smaller grievances is the best way to get there.

-Sometimes the solution for a problem, especially around interpersonal dynamics like bullying and actions in the form of social signals, don’t have to be articulated in a specific demand.
+Sometimes the solution for a problem, especially around interpersonal dynamics like bullying and actions in the form of social signals, don’t have to be articulated to the boss as a specific demand.
 However, most of the time a well-constructed demand is absolutely critical to workers effectively asserting workplace power.
 Usually the specifics of a demand are hammered out when you’re starting to put together all the pieces of an action, but it can come up in any part of educate and is intimately tied to educate.

 A good demand should be specific, measurable, achievable, relevant, and timely (or SMART).
 To illustrate these ideas, let’s pretend that instead Pat and your coworkers wanted to try to “get rid of Todd”, but this is a sloppy way to articulate this demand.
 “Get rid of Todd!” might be achievable, but that’s really the only part of the demand that is at all decent (“throw Todd in a volcano” would be a less-achievable demand).